ctnadovich/ebrevet/README.md

+## Supporting eBrevet in your Region

+The simplest way for an RBA or organizer to support eBrevet for their region is to get an account at randonneuring.org.
+This account allows you to use the turnkey tools provided there to give eBrevet access to data for their events.

+To learn more about randonneuring.org and how it helps you to support eBrevet, visit the [Randonneuring.org Documentation Page](https://randonneuring.org/about).

-## Club/Region Webserver Support
+### Direct Club/Region Webserver Support

+*NB Technical Users Only -- most regions should use randonneuring.org, above.*

+If you are a technically inclined RBA or organizer, with web application development skills, you can choose to support eBrevet directly with your club or organizanion webserver, rather than using randonneuring.org.

-In order to support the eBrevet app for your Club/Region/Organization, you will need to configure a webserver to provide event details in JSON format on a public URL, and to accept JSON formatted check-in results on another URL.
+To do this, you will need to configure your webserver to provide event details in JSON format on a public URL, and to accept JSON formatted check-in results on another URL.
 This can be as simple as a static JSON file, or a dynamic database.
 The randonneuring.org webserver can provide